 Plank Stretch –

 Strengthening your core is so important.
-You will notice that as you’re core gets stronger, your back will have less pain.
+You will notice that as your core gets stronger, your back will have less pain.
 So plank!
 Plank all the time.
 In fact, up the challenge.
 Every time you plank, try to plank for five to ten seconds longer than the previous time.
 You’ll be surprised how quickly you can build core strength and start living free of low back pain.

-Plank Position – lay face down on a mat, place your hands or elbows under your shoulders.
+Plank Position – lay face down on a mat, and place your hands or elbows under your shoulders.

 To Plank: Raise your body from your knees.
 Hold for 30 seconds and repeat three times.